ohir/toggler/README.md

 **Toggler** was designed specifically for singleton _Models_ and for _observer_ style state flows, though it can also be used in _reactive_ state management architectures via its `state` and `clone` copying constructors.
 For safe use within a singleton _Model_ Toggler has built-in data race detection and automatically skips changes coming from an outdated ancestor state.

-Toggler is a single class library with no dependencies.
+Toggler is a single concrete class library with no dependencies.

-Test coverage: `100.0% (145 of 145 lines)`
+Test coverage: `100.0% (154 of 154 lines)`

 ## Getting started